2018 U.S. Physics Team Wins Three Gold and Two Silver Medals

-College Park, MD, July 28, 2018—The United States Physics Team ranked seventh place out of 88 countries in the overall medal count and sixth in the aggregate point count at the 48th International Physics Olympiad that was held July 21–29, 2018 in Lisbon, Portugal.
+College Park, MD, July 28, 2018—The United States Physics Team ranked seventh place out of 88 countries in the overall medal count and sixth in the aggregate point count at the 49th International Physics Olympiad that was held July 21–29, 2018 in Lisbon, Portugal.
 The nine day competition among the world's top high school physics students consisted of an Experimental Exam and a Theoretical Exam.
-The team also experienced several cultural outgoings and visits that included tours of the.
 China got five gold medals.
 Korea, Singapore, India, Russia, Taiwan got four gold and one silver medal.
 The participants representing the 2018 U.S. Physics Team were:

 Daniel Zhu was fifth overall, and had the second highest score on the theory exam.
 Both Daniel Zhu and Yuqing received a perfect score on one of the three theory problems.